markuryy/R-Pilot/DEPLOYMENT.md

 ### Container Configuration
 The Docker containers are pre-configured with appropriate paths and settings:
 - R is installed at `/usr/bin/R`
+- R packages can be installed at runtime
 - Working directory is set to `/workspace`
 - All necessary environment variables are set in docker-compose.yml